Code-1618/Code-1618/README.md

 - 👋 Hi, I’m @Code-1618
 - 👀 I’m interested in ...
-University Computerscience, Learnging C, Penn testing and getting myself incorporated.
+University Computerscience, Learnging C and Bash, Penn testing and getting myself incorporated.
 - 🌱 I’m currently learning ...
 Everything
 - 💞️ I’m looking to collaborate on ...
 I'm openminded, my strength and interests lean toward networks, but I'm still relatively new
 - 📫 How to reach me ... code1618@proton.me